MapsPeople/docs/src/content/map/positioning/indoor-atlas-integration.md

 </mi-tab-panel>
 <mi-tab-panel id="ios">

-## MapsIndoors and CiscoDNA
+## MapsIndoors and IndoorAtlas

 MapsIndoors is a dynamic mapping platform from MapsPeople that can provide maps of your indoor and outdoor localities and helps you create search and navigation experiences for your local users.
-CiscoDNA is Cisco’s newest digital and cloud-based IT infrastructure management platform.
-Among many other things, CiscoDNA can pinpoint the physical and geographic position of devices connected wirelessly to the local IT network.
+IndoorAtlas is a MapsPeople partner that works with indoor location based services.
+Among other things, IndoorAtlas can precisely provide an indoor position with the help of various technologies utilizing various mobile device sensors.

 ## How User Positioning Works in MapsIndoors